Factor copula models for non-Gaussian longitudinal data: Applications

 Table \ref{tab:paquidfit1} and \ref{tab:paquidfit2} presents the marginal parameter estimates and the dependence parameter estimates of the PAQUID data under different factor copula models, respectively.
 Based on the marginal estimates, gender is not significant for MMSE and BVRT tests.
 As previously depicted in \ref{fig:profile.paq1} and from the estimates of $\beta_2$ in all the models, subjects initiated with positive diagnosis of dementia, subsequently performed poorer in $2$ two of the psychometric tests and their score of physical dependency (HIER) increased more compared to others.
 Based estimates of $\beta_3$, in all the models, subjects who had higher educational level had higher cognitive ability and lower physical dependency, compared to others through out the cohort.
 As seen by the estimates of $\beta_4$, increasing age had significant impact on psychometric tests.
 Student-$t$ $2$-factor copula models provide with the best fit for the MMSE test and the score of physical dependency.
 For the BVRT test $1$-factor Student-$t$ copula model best describes the underlying dependence.
 The correlation between the latent variables with each responses is strong and positive as well.
-The parameter estimates from the considered random effect models are given in Table \ref{tab:paquidfit3} and \ref{tab:paquidfit4}.
+The parameter estimates from the considered random effect models are given in Table \ref{tab:paquidfit3}.
 The estimates of the fixed effects are quite similar with the marginal models.
 We see that factor copula models outperforms the random effect models for each tests in this data set based on the selection criteria.
-This implies considered factor copula models better explains the longitudinal dependency in this data set.
-Though these models could have different interpretation with respect to the random effects, but can be affected by the misspecification of random effects distribution (\citet{litiere2007type}).
-But on the other hand factor copula models have more direct interpretation of the underlying dependence mechanism.
-Of course one can choose between random effects and copula models based on the scientific question of interest what the investigator is looking for.
+This implies considered factor copula models better explains the temporal dependency in this data set.
+Figure \ref{fig:resid.paq1} presents the residual plots of uniform scale for each psychometric tests corresponding to their best fitting model.
+The models for BVRT test and the score of physical dependency suggests perfect fitting models but for the MMSE test it shows substantial lack of fit even though Student-$t$ 2-factor copula provided with the best fit among other competitors.